 Of course Germany, the ever efficient technical torch-bearers were the nation who solved the ancient riddle of how the Chinese had made their precious 'white gold' of hard very (but translucent) fine porcelain.
 They did this in 1710 in the town of Meissen.

 However, the discovery of true porcelain was made under bizarre circumstances (to our values).

 The King of the region captured and held captive a chemist (alchemist) and 'forced' him to find the secret.

 Up until that time Europeans made soft porcelain - it didn't use the secret ingredients of feldspar rock and fine china clay, but was beautiful in it's own right and a number of priceless treasures of soft-paste porcelain still survive in museums and collections.
-Soft-paste is not porous and needs glazes to make it water-proof.
+Unlike hard true Chinese porcelain, soft-paste porcelain is porous and needs glazes to make it water-proof.

-If you want to know exactly what the difference is between porcelain and bone china check out Bone china ware
+Bone china is a form of porcelain using feldspar and china clay, bit has the added ingredient of powdered animal bone.
+If you want to know exactly what the difference is between porcelain and bone china check out the bone china ware page

 In 1710 Meissen of Saxony (later Germany) near Dresden won the European race to discover the secrets of Chinese hard-paste porcelain.
 Augustus II (1670-1733), King of Poland and Elector of Saxony held alchemist Johann Friedrich Böttger hostage until he came up with the goods.

 Subsequently, Böttger died penniless and young due to industrial poisoning.
 Yeah, thanks Augustus!